uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 ##### Running the Slurm Array Job

-This SLURM job script processes a text file line by line using an array job.
-Save the following Slurm script as `line_word_count.job`.
+The following Slurm job script processes a text file line by line using an array job.
+Save the following Slurm script as `line_word_count.job` within `example_4` folder.
 This SLURM job ensures that each task in the job array processes a single line from an input file and counts the number of words in that line.

 ```bash linenums="1"
 #!/bin/bash